Growing plants in water is a fun way to grow new plants without using any soil.

 Growing Requirements

 Unchlorinated water is always best for plants.
 So, by letting tap water sit at room temperature overnight, your plants will get the most benefit from it.
-Plus, if you have rainwater straight from the sky, that’s even better.
+Plus, if you have rainwater straight from the sky, that’s even better [1].

 Care and Maintenance

-Choose a container like a Mason jar and you can easily create your own garden oasis.
+You can use almost any pot or container that will hold water.
+Choose a container, like a Mason jar, and you can easily create your own garden oasis.
 Just make sure the container is waterproof and that you avoid using any metal containers that might corrode.

 See also: Shade-Loving Plants.